francesco75/Italy_Wines/README.md

            - Islans: I describe the Islands Italy Wines with Workmap and connect with jquery and Angualar events.
                       The gallery wine for each region and most important wines

+           - I create the Usemap with Generator Usemap Image with my Coordinates Image Map

 - Product :